raganwald/raganwald.github.com/_posts/2013-07-27-Ive-always-been-mad.md

       return '<tr>' + str + '</tr>';
     }

 It will always mean the same thing no matter where it is in a file, and no matter what comes before it or after it.
 There is no spooky "action-at-a-distance" where code somewhere else changes what this code means.
+Whereas in CoffeeScript, you don't know whether the `i` in `row` is local to `row` or not without scanning the code that comes before it in the same or enclosing scopes.

 ### coffeescript's failure mode

 In this case, CoffeeScript has a failure mode: The meaning of a function seems to be changed by altering its position within a file or (in what amounts to the same thing) by altering code that appears before it in a file in the same or enclosing scopes.
 In contrast, JavaScript's `var` declaration never exhibits this failure mode.
 JavaScript has a different action-at-a-distance failure mode, where *neglecting* `var` causes action at a much further distance: The meaning of code can be affected by code written in an entirely different file.

-Mind you it isn't even remotely true that the meaning of our `row` function is affected by declaring an `i` in an enclosing scope.
+Mind you, the result of calling our `row` function is not affected by declaring an `i` in an enclosing scope.
 Our function always did what it was expected to do and always will.
-It's really the meaning of the *enclosing* code that changes.
-If we maintain the habit of always initializing variables we expect to use locally, our functions work just fine.
+Although you and I know *why* the change breaks the `table` function is that `row` now uses an enclosed variable, imagine that we were writing unit tests.
+All of our tests for `row` would continue to pass, it's the tests for `table` that break.
+So in an evidence-based programming sense, when we maintain the habit of always initializing variables we expect to use locally, changing code outside of those functions only changes the evidence that the enclosing code produces.

 So one way to look at this is that `row` is fine, but moving `i` around changes the meaning of the code where you move `i`.
 And why wouldn't you expect making changes to `table` to change its meaning?